 By upgrading to a critical alarm management system, staff members can use a purpose-built app installed on their smart devices to raise alarms on a centralised computer system.
 Once logged, the alarm is sent out via the app to other staff members in seconds, far faster than if a human was required to carry out the same task.
 Depending on the exact nature of the emergency, notifications may be sent to specific staff who have key responsibilities (i.e. closing certain entrances and clearing students out of different areas).

 With permission of senior staff, a lockdown notice can be authorised in moments.
-The system can be configured to send out a pre-arranged lockdown notification so that all teachers can put the procedure into effect immediately.
+The system can be configured to send out a pre-arranged notification so that all teachers can put the school lockdown procedure into effect immediately.
 This has the added benefit of not alerting the aggressor by sounding an audible alarm bell, which may otherwise cause them to become more dangerous.
 Teachers can also update the alarm system with further information as events progress, allowing everyone to easily keep abreast of what is going on.

 One major advantage of the critical alarm management system is the ease with which teachers can use and install it, making it simple to log issues on the system and then update them with detail as the situation progresses.
 However, the system also logs all interactions, meaning that senior staff can take the opportunity after the lockdown is over and the crisis has been resolved to analyse what happened.
-This is a powerful tool when it comes to making the lockdown system as effective as can be, as shortcomings in the school's plan can be readily identified and corrected after the fact.
+This is a powerful tool when it comes to making the school lockdown system as effective as can be, as shortcomings in the school's plan can be readily identified and corrected after the fact.
 Thus, procedures can easily be optimised to offer the highest level of protection, without needing staff to go through arduous briefings after each incident and instead concentrate on getting back to work.

 Situations that require a lockdown to be put into effect can change rapidly and plans need to be updated as the scenario progresses.
 This is especially true when teachers are coming into contact with the dangerous individual if they gain access to classrooms.
 In such situations, the staff member will need to summon help in order to protect both themselves and their pupils, though this runs the risk of agitating the intruder if the regular app is used.
 Fortunately, smaller devices are available that can send out an instant request for help at the push of a button.